 The Lotus has a chassis tag on the dash with the number 909 on it.
 It appears to be a replacement tag.
 However, the car does have a number stamped on a metal tag that is brazed to the frame on the lower front bulkhead, below the dash and between the driver's legs.
 This number, stamping, location, and method of attachment, are all correct for original frame numbers on the Lotus 18's.
 The number itself has been scarred over years of use, but may say "R2," or "H2," or "F2," or other.
 It is hard to discern at this time.

 Most recently the Lotus has been raced at premier historic racing events in the U.S., including multiple appearances at the Monterey Historic Automobile Races, and at the SVRA National Championship at Circuit of the Americas, in Texas.

-The Lotus is powered by its period correct 1.5 liter, C&G built, Coventry Climax FPF engine, The engine is mated to the also correct, C&G built, Lotus 5 speed sequential gearbox.
-The rest of the car is as restored by Cedrick Selzer, and maintained in excellent historic racing condition.
+The Lotus is powered by its period correct 1.5 liter, Crosthwaite and Gardiner built, Coventry Climax FPF engine, The engine is mated to the also correct, C&G built, Lotus 5 speed sequential gearbox.
+The rest of the car is as restored by Cedric Selzer, Jim Clark's Team Lotus mechanic during the early 1960's.
+The Lotus has been maintained in excellent historic racing condition ever since.
 Spares include a beautiful new box of gears from C&G.